Cargo ship: Definitions

+Classification of Cargo Ships

+Cargo ships, also known as freighters, are classified according to the nature of the cargo they are designed to transport.
+Major categories include:

 Specialized cargo ship types

 Specialized types of cargo vessels include container ships and bulk carriers (technically tankers of all sizes are cargo ships, although they are routinely thought of as a separate category).
 Cargo ships fall into two further categories that reflect the services they offer to industry: liner and tramp services.
 Those on a fixed published schedule and fixed tariff rates are cargo liners.
 Tramp ships do not have fixed schedules.
 Users charter them to haul loads.
 Generally, the smaller shipping companies and private individuals operate tramp ships.
 Cargo liners run on fixed schedules published by the shipping companies.
 Each trip a liner takes is called a voyage.
 Liners mostly carry general cargo.
 However, some cargo liners may carry passengers also.
 A cargo liner that carries 12 or more passengers is called a combination or passenger-run-cargo line.

 Size categories

 Cargo ships are categorized partly by cargo or shipping capacity (tonnage), partly by weight (deadweight tonnage DWT), and partly by dimensions.
 Maximum dimensions such as length and width (beam) limit the canal locks a ship can fit in, water depth (draft) is a limitation for canals, shallow straits or harbors and height is a limitation in order to pass under bridges.
-Common categories include:
+Common categories of dry cargo include: